 After many years’ experience dealing with serious injury claims, particularly those involving spinal injury, head and brain injury and amputation and multiple fractures, Simon is a recognised expert in the field.

 He has acted exclusively for injured claimants throughout his long career and has worked for many trade unions.
-He was also involved in the formation of the Migrant Workers Network for Unite the union.
+He was also involved in the formation of the Migrant Workers Network for Unite.

 Simon recognises the importance of early rehabilitation and therapy; his primary objective is to ensure that his clients are provided with therapeutic support and appropriate adaptations and equipment, funded by interim payments.
 It is only once those measures are in place that he considers final monetary compensation.
 After that, he makes sure that his clients are provided with long term support in relation to financial investment and contact with appropriate support groups.
 His largest claim to date resulted in a total gross award of £6.25 million.

-A former soldier, who was working as a security officer in Iraq, was involved in a road traffic accident which resulted in fractures to his spine and damage to his spinal cord which rendered him tetraplegic.
+- Secured £5 million for a former soldier who was working as a security officer in Iraq when he was involved in a road traffic accident which resulted in fractures to his spine and damage to his spinal cord rendering him tetraplegic.

-Simon acted for an 11-year-old boy who was struck by a car whilst crossing the road behind an ice cream van directly outside his home.
+- Recovered £3 million in compensation for an 11-year-old boy who was struck by a car while crossing the road behind an ice cream van directly outside his home.
 He suffered a fractured leg and a severe brain injury which rendered him tetraplegic.

-Simon’s client was a migrant worker from Poland who had found work on a construction site in London within days of arriving in the UK.
-He was instructed to move a block of concrete weighing over two tonnes between the floors of a construction site without lifting equipment.
+- Secured more than £1 million for a migrant worker from Poland who was working on a construction site when he was instructed to move a block of concrete weighing over two tonnes without lifting equipment.
 The block crushed him causing massive internal injuries to his pelvic area, including a number of spinal fractures and crush fractures to his pelvis and legs.
-The claim was particularly complicated by language barriers.